United States men's national basketball team: 2017–present

 In 2017, the United States would win a record 7th championship in the FIBA AmeriCup.
-In 2019, the team struggled and finished in 7th place in the FIBA World Cup.
-Although the team had many young NBA players, it was a huge shock and disappointment.
-In the 2020 Olympics the United States would reclaim their glory by winning their 4th consecutive gold medal.
-Led by leading scorer Kevin Durant, Jayson Tatum, and Devin Booker, the team was able to dominate the tournament and defeat France in the finals, despite losing to them early on in the group stage.
+In 2019, the team struggled and finished in 7th place at the FIBA World Cup.
+Despite featuring many young NBA players, it was a huge shock and disappointment.
+The team competed in the 2019 Military World Games and finished with the silver medal behind Team Lithuania.
+At the 2020 Olympics in Tokyo, the United States reclaimed their glory by winning the fourth consecutive gold medal.
+Led by top scorers Kevin Durant, Jayson Tatum, and Devin Booker, the team was able to dominate the tournament and defeat France 87–82 in the final, despite losing to them early on in the group stage.

-The USA men's basketball team are set to play two exhibition games in Abu Dhabi in the run-up to the 2023 FIBA World Cup.
-It'll be the first time that the men’s national team will play in the United Arab Emirates.
-Team USA will be coached by nine-time NBA champion Steve Kerr, who won five titles as a player (three with Chicago Bulls and two San Antonio Spurs) and four as head coach (with Golden State Warriors).
+Team USA played two exhibition games in Abu Dhabi in the run-up to the 2023 FIBA World Cup.
+It was the first time that the men's national team played in the United Arab Emirates.
+The team was coached by nine-time NBA champion Steve Kerr, who won five titles as a player (three with Chicago Bulls and two with San Antonio Spurs) and four as head coach (with Golden State Warriors).
+They ultimately finished fourth at the World Cup, behind Germany, Serbia, and Canada.